Yu Darvish: Personal life

 In August 2007, Darvish acknowledged a relationship with Japanese model and actress Saeko.
 He announced later that Saeko was pregnant with their son.
-They married on 11 November 2007, and their son was born in March 2008.
-Their second child, a boy, was born in February 2010.
-Darvish's divorce from Saeko was finalized on the same day in January 2012 that he officially signed with the Rangers.
+They married on November 11, 2007, and their son was born in March 2008.
+Their second child, also a boy, was born in February 2010.
+The couple divorced in January 2012; it became final the same day that Darvish officially signed with the Rangers.